PANDA CORNER

 • When: As part of bedtime routine

-• How: Use richer formula at night
+• How: Use a richer formula at night

 • Benefit: Intensive overnight hydration